OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 </provider>
 ```

-As can be seen in the `AndroidManifest.xml` above, the application exports the content provider.
+The `AndroidManifest.xml` above defines a content provider that is exported and therefore available for all other apps. .
 In the `OMTG_CODING_003_SQL_Injection_Content_Provider_Implementation.java` class the `query` function need to be inspected to detect if any sensitive information is leaked:

 ```java
 @Override